 - 15 green olives pitted

 - 1 teaspoon each oregano and smoked paprika

 - 2 tablespoons olive oil plus more for drizzling

 - Sea salt and pepper to taste

-Preheat the oven to 400 F/ 200 C/ gas mark 6.
+- Preheat the oven to 400 F/ 200 C/ gas mark 6.
 Cut the peppers in half lengthways (if you are also using mini peppers just cut the ends off and remove the seeds).
-Line a baking tray with baking paper, place the peppers on it (cut side down), brush with a little oil and bake for 20 minutes.
+Arrange the peppers, cut side down, on a large baking sheet lined with parchment paper, brush with a little oil and bake for 20 minutes.
 Remove from the oven, let cool for a couple of minutes and remove the skin if possible.

 - While the peppers are in the oven prepare the tomato sauce.
 In a saucepan heat up 2 tablespoons of the oil, add the bay leaf, garlic, chilli and onion, stir and cook over a medium heat for 3-4 minutes, stirring occasionally.
 Add the tomatoes, oregano, smoked paprika, season to taste, cover and simmer for 10 minutes.

 - Pour the sauce into a medium size oven dish (6-7 cm deep), arrange the roasted peppers on top (pour over any juices from the baking tray) as well as the green olives, pressing in gently.

 - Gently remove any excess water from the tofu (but do NOT try to squeeze it out), then either chop into large chunks or use a melon baller to create round shapes (do this very gently as the tofu will crumble easily).
 Carefully place the tofu pieces over the peppers, drizzle with a little oil and bake in a preheated oven at 425 F/ 220 C/ gas mark 7 for 15 minutes.
 Serve with rice, pasta, quinoa or flat bread.

 *Nutritional information is automatically generated and should be considered as an estimate.